Percent Yield Calculator

 Combustion engine 15–40% mechanical efficiency

 Atom economy (related concept): Even with 100% yield, a reaction may waste atoms if large byproducts are formed.
-Atom economy = MW of desired product / sum of MW of all products × 100
+Atom economy = MW of desired product / sum of MW of all reactants × 100

 For green chemistry, high atom economy is just as important as high percent yield.